jelsema/jelsema/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Statistician, currently working as an Assistant Professor of Biostatistics at West Virginia University.
-My main research interests are spatial statistics and statistical computing, but I also enjoy playing in everyone else's backyard (i.e. collaborations).
-The backyards I tend to play in most are Forensics and medical applications.
-I know, that's kind of broad.
-But working on the health science campus of a university tends to lead to more researchers in search of statistical help than those who can provide it.
+I'm a Statistician, currently working as part of a statistics group supporting an engineering research lab.
+My main research interests are spatial statistics and statistical computing, but I also enjoy "playing in everyone else's backyard" (i.e. collaborations).
+Some of the backyards I've played in - from my previous gig as an assistant professor at West Virginia University - include Forensics and medical applications.